FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 It is easy to modify the vanilla bisection to find a lower bound for the intended load that satisfies a non-zero goal loss ratio.
-But it is not that obvious how to search for multiple goals at once, hence the support for multiple search goals remains a problem.
+But it is not that obvious how to search for multiple goals at once, hence the support for multiple Search Goals remains a problem.

 ## Inconsistent Trial Results